rutherford-nj/www.rutherfordboronj.com/departments/recreation/sports-and-activities/childrens-catalog.md

 Currently, payment for programs must be made in person or mailed to the Recreation Department in the Ground Floor of Borough Hall, 176 Park Avenue.
 Please print and complete [this form](https://storage.googleapis.com/static.rutherford-nj.com/recreation/Recreation_ProgramRegistration.pdf) and attach it to your check upon payment.
 Registration is complete only upon payment.

-## Fall 2017 Children's Sports and Activities
+## Winter 2017 Children's Sports and Activities
 **Registration is open and on a First Come, First Served Basis**

 **Pre-School and Summer Camps**